-In Q2 2021, the Company announced that it had launched a strategic bitcoin mining venture in partnership with Great American Mining ("GAM"), under which the two companies would develop and operate a bitcoin mine powered by electricity that is generated off-grid using natural gas that would otherwise be flared or vented in North Dakota.
+During 2021 and 2022, the Company partnered with Great American Mining ("GAM") on a bitcoin mining venture under which the two companies developed and operated a bitcoin mine powered by electricity that was generated off-grid using natural gas that would otherwise be flared or vented in North Dakota.

-Under the partnership, the Company commissioned GAM to design and manufacture 12 bitcoin mining containers (the "GAM Containers"), which Cathedra owns pursuant to the partnership agreement.
-To outfit the GAM Containers, the Company purchased 1,980 MicroBT Whatsminer M31S and 180 MicroBT Whatsminer M32S bitcoin mining machines capable of producing an aggregate 155 PH/s for deployment at the North Dakota Mine.
+Under the partnership, the Company commissioned GAM to design and manufacture 12 bitcoin mining containers (the "GAM Containers") to house approximately 1,980 MicroBT Whatsminer M31S and 180 MicroBT Whatsminer M32S bitcoin mining machines capable of producing an aggregate 155 PH/s.
+Together, the Company and GAM deployed these 12 containers over the course of 2021 and 2022 at the gas wells in North Dakota.